Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 SMBs want a single platform, not more tools

-In survey after survey, Indian business owners cite 'too many disconnected tools' as their top operational frustration.
-The demand for a single integrated business OS is clear — but until recently, no India-native solution existed.
+Operators consistently cite disconnected tools as a top frustration.
+The demand for a single integrated business OS is clear across markets, industries, and team sizes.

 The solution